seishun/node-steam/README.md

 If you are using Steam Community (including trading), you should call `webLogOn` again, since your current cookie is no longer valid.

 ## 'sentry'
-* a Buffer containing your SteamGuard sentry file hash
+* a Buffer containing your Steam Guard sentry file hash

-If you have SteamGuard enabled, you should save this and use it for your further logons.
+If you didn't provide a hash when logging in, Steam will send you one through this event.
+If you have Steam Guard enabled, you should save this and use it for your further logons.
 It will not expire unlike the code.

 ## 'loggedOff'